Daedalus0000/Icarus/README.md

 3. Connect to Uniswap: Go to app.uniswap.org in Google Chrome or the  Metamask app.
 Connect your wallet.
 Paste the $ICARUS token address into Uniswap, select Icarus, and confirm.
 Sign with Metamask.
 4. Switch ETH for $ICARUS: there are NO taxes of any kind, so you don’t need to worry about buying with a specific slippage, although you may need to use slippage during times of market volatility.

+ATTENTION: The max holding amount per wallet will be limited to 1,000,000 tokens until the liquidity pool has been successfully set up.

 ## Tokenomics

 Total supply: 149,597,870,700